-“If you’re serious about a career in screen scoring, there’s no better place to be than L.A.,” said Dan Carlin, director of USC Thornton’s Master’s of Screen Scoring program.
+“If you’re serious about a career in screen scoring, there’s no better place to be than L.A.,” said Dan Carlin, vice dean of USC Thornton’s Division of Contemporary Music and director of the Master’s of Screen Scoring program.
 “Our students have the unique opportunity to work on top tier sound stages and learn from some of the best in the business.”

 Duncun Thum, a graduate of Thornton’s Screen Scoring program, knows the value of Thornton’s rigorous curriculum and professional connections.
 Less than two years after graduating, Thum was nominated for an Emmy for his work on the Netflix series “Chef’s Table.”

 Undergraduate music majors and recent graduates interested in a career in film scoring should speak with professors and industry professionals for advice, work with student filmmakers and consider pursuing a Master of Music in Screen Scoring degree.